Register Windows Admin Center with Azure

 Grant consent to a new Azure application ID

 This procedure applies only if you a Microsoft Entra admin.

 If you're a Microsoft Entra admin, follow these steps to grant consent to a new Azure application ID:

 Select the display name that matches the address of the Windows Admin Center system you're registering.
 Take note of the Application (client) ID displayed near the top of the page.
 You may need to provide it to one or more users in your organization so they can register Windows Admin Center on their PCs.

 Navigate to API permissions and select Grant admin consent.
 If you plan to use the same application ID for multiple users, proceed to the next step; otherwise, you're done.

 For convenience and ease of management, it's possible to enable multiple users in an organization to register Windows Admin Center on their PCs using the same Azure app ID.
 To do this, all users must register Windows Admin Center to the same domain and port, usually https://localhost:6516.
-This also requires the Azure AD admin to add redirect URIs in the Azure portal.
+This also requires the Microsoft Entra admin to add redirect URIs in the Azure portal.